 What Is The Purpose Of A Blog?

-With some 500 million blogs online, I doubt you’ll be surprised to learn that not all have the same purpose.
+With some 500 million online, I doubt you’ll be surprised to learn that not all have the same purpose.

 Why Do People Write Blogs?